 I applied for my German freelance visa after I finished my master’s degree in Germany.
 So even though I am a third-country/ non-EU national, my visa process was somewhat different from those located outside Germany.

-Based on the information shared by her and my experience with other non-EU freelancers I have put together this short guide.
+Based on the information shared by the German consulate in India and my experience with other non-EU freelancers I have put together this short guide.

 Before going further here is an important distinction between a German entry visa and a residence permit for citizens of Non-EU countries.

 Citizens of certain Non-EU nations, namely Australia, Israel, Japan, Canada, South Korea, New Zealand, and the United States may enter Germany without applying for an entry visa from their respective countries.
 These nationals can apply for a residence permit for living and freelancing in Germany without needing a German entry visa.

 The citizens of the rest of the world (also known as third-country nationals) need to apply for a German entry visa from their home countries.
 Once they have entered Germany they can apply for a German residence permit for freelancing as any other non-EU citizen.
 If your country is NOT on the above list, then you will have to apply for your German freelance visa from the country of your residence.